-2. For the wireless network name (SSID), use the default name, or choose a suitable descriptive name.
+3. For the wireless network name (SSID), use the default name, or choose a suitable descriptive name.
 In the Name (SSID) field, you can enter a value of up to 32 alphanumeric characters.
 The default SSID is NETGEAR.

 Note: The SSID is case-sensitive; NETGEAR is not the same as nETgear.
-Also, the SSID of any wireless access adapters must match the SSID you specify in the WNR2000 router.
-If they do not match, you will not get a wireless connection to the WNR2000 router.
+Also, the SSID of any wireless access adapters must match the SSID you specify in the WNR1000v2 router.
+If they do not match, you will not get a wireless connection to the WNR1000v2 router

-- 3. Select the region in which the wireless interface will operate. - 4.
-Set the channel.
-The default channel is Auto.
+- 4. For the remaining settings, accept the defaults. - The default channel is Auto.

-This field determines which operating frequency is used.
 It should not be necessary to change the wireless channel unless you notice interference problems with another nearby wireless router or access point.
 Select a channel that is not being used by any other wireless networks within several hundred feet of your router.
 For more information about the wireless channel frequencies, click the link to the online document "Wireless Networking Basics" in Appendix B.